Books written by MED alumni

 Contributing spatial evidence to studies of media and infrastructure; using digital tools for mapping, visualizing data, and fabricating building components; developing exhibitions and curatorial strategies.

 The program of study is a combination of required classes, electives, and independent research.
 A total of 72 credits is required for completion of the M.E.D. program, allocated as 18 credits each term.
-A minimum of 21 credits is assigned to electives and 6 to the required M.E.D. courses.
-A maximum of 45 credits is assigned to independent research (3092a or b).
+A minimum of 27 credits is assigned to electives, of which one course must satisfy the research methods elective requirement and one course must satisfy the theory elective requirement.
+A maximum of 45 credits is assigned to independent research (ARCH 7007).
 The electives and course distribution are determined in consultation with the student’s primary adviser and the director of the program.

 Course requirements for the M.E.D.
 Program

-M.E.D. students are required to take a course in research methodologies (3091a) in the fall term of their first year and a course in architectural theory (3022b) in the spring term of their first year.
+M.E.D. students are required to take a course in research methodologies and a course in architectural theory.
+With approval from the director, these requirements may be fulfilled by courses taught within the university.
 All other course work is distributed among electives chosen from School of Architecture and other Yale University courses.
-(See descriptions of courses in the M.Arch. curriculum as well as in the bulletins of other schools of Yale University and online at Yale Course Search.)
-All M.E.D. students are required to take 3092a or b each term to develop their independent project.
+(See descriptions of courses in the M.Arch. curriculum as well as in the bulletins of other schools of Yale University and online at Yale Course Search, http://courses.yale.edu.)
+All M.E.D. students are required to take ARCH 7007 each term to develop their independent project.
+Requirements for this course include regular meetings with advisers, participation in three workshops per term, and presentation at a roundtable discussion each term.
+Graduating students defend their final project during the fourth term of study.

 Note: Design studios offered in the M.Arch. program are closed to M.E.D. students.
-Exceptions are considered only if the design studio is directly related to a student’s research, and are subject to approval by the M.E.D. chair, the dean, and the studio instructor.
+Exceptions are considered only if the design studio is directly related to a student’s research, and are subject to approval by the M.E.D. program director, the dean, and the studio instructor.

 M.E.D.: Total Requirement: 72 credits